 3. Visit the National Radio Astronomy Observatory

-Greenbank’s National Radio Astronomy Observatory has the world’s largest astronomical telescope.
-This one of a kind scientific wonder offers too many things to list; you have to see it to believe it!
+Greenbank’s National Radio Astronomy Observatory has the world’s largest astronomical telescope in this NRQZ (National Radio Quiet Zone).
+This one of a kind scientific wonder, weighing in at 17 million pounds, the first one ever, offers too many things to list; you have to see it to believe it!
 Wireless devices are banned here.

 4. Go Whitewater Rafting